maptiler/get-started-flutter-maplibre-gl-js/README.md

 # Get started with Flutter and MapLibre GL JS

-Quick way to star a native map application with MapLibre GL JS using Flutter.
+A quick way to start a native map application with MapLibre GL JS using Flutter.

-A simple fullscreen map application as an example on how to use MapTiler maps together with Flutter and MapLibre GL JS for your own native app.
+A simple fullscreen map application as an example of how to use MapTiler maps together with Flutter and MapLibre GL JS for your own native app.

-This app is made with [VS Code Flutter extension](https://docs.flutter.dev/get-started/editor?tab=vscode) along with the plugin
+We have made this app using the [VS Code Flutter extension](https://docs.flutter.dev/get-started/editor?tab=vscode) and the plugin
 [flutter-maplibre-gl](https://github.com/maplibre/flutter-maplibre-gl/tree/main).

 ## Installation and setting up